What Time Is This Place?

 Accounting Time1

-The relation of “perceived change” is an important part to state here.
-That change is what constructs the experience of time.
+The relation to “perceived change” is important to state.
+Change is what constructs the experience of time.
 The change within experiences, between experiences, and the present.
-A canon, per se, and the ability to recollect it is how “time” is experienced.
+Plus, the ability to recollect it is how “time” is experienced.
+An example is the saying: “time speeds up when you are having fun!”.
+It is said because people are absorbed into the present, and they don’t stop to perceive any changes within their environment2.

 Encountering Time

 Turning on the lights when you get home after work, looking outside the window and seeing the city lit up, or even the scent of a candle.
-These experiences “guide” us throughout the day and unconsciously or consciously act as cues for where we are in the day.
+These experiences “guide” us throughout the day and act as cues for where we are in time.

 Discounting Time